 A flatbed truck has an open cargo trailer bed in the rear and a driver’s cab in the front.
 Often, flatbeds are good for shipments that are highly durable and possibly bulky.
 Since the truck doesn’t have a roof or sides, the shipped goods should be capable of withstanding the elements, such as piping, large wrapped products, or even machinery.
-Flatbed trucks are a great solution for this type of shipped good as well because they bed is completely level, making it easy for loading and unloading with or without machinery
+Flatbed trucks are a great solution for these types of goods because the bed is completely level, making it easy to load and unload with or without machinery.

-Sometimes also called a “dry van,” a boxed truck has walls, a roof, and a secure cargo door.
-Often box trucks are used for product that needs a bit of protection from the elements but doesn’t necessarily need temperature control.
+Sometimes called a “dry van,” a boxed truck has walls, a roof, and a secure cargo door.
+Often box trucks are used for products that need a bit of protection from the elements but don’t necessarily need temperature control.

 Sometimes called a “reefer” truck, climate-controlled trucks are made to move perishable goods that need to maintain a specific temperature.
 The internal temperature of the truck can be controlled throughout the journey to meet your specific temperature requirements.
-Refrigerated trucks most commonly look like a box truck but much larger.
-Because these are often used for full truckload shipping, they are usually an 18-wheeler or “semi-trailer” truck, but they can be in several different sizes depending on the size of your particular shipment.
+Refrigerated trucks most commonly look like box trucks but are much larger.
+Because these are often used for full truckload shipping, they are usually an 18-wheeler or “semi-trailer” truck, but they can be several different sizes depending on the size of your particular shipment.

-Whether you’re just not sure which type of truck you need, or you are interested in a detailed quote on your FTL shipping and logistics needs, contact the team at Amware to learn more.
+Whether you’re just unsure which type of truck you need or are interested in a detailed quote on your FTL trucking and logistics needs, contact the team at Amware to learn more.
 We’ll work with you to find a customized shipping solution that fits the needs of your business.
-Get started now!